 Network Reliability: Building Resilient Digital Infrastructure

-Network reliability ensures that digital services remain continuous, stable, and secure, even during failures or unexpected demand.
-It combines fault tolerance, redundancy, scalability, quality of service (QoS), and security to create systems that support business operations without interruption.
+A reliable network ensures digital services remain continuous, stable, and secure—even during failures or unexpected demand.
+It combines fault tolerance, redundancy, scalability, quality of service (QoS), and security to create systems that support uninterrupted business operations.
+Without these pillars, networks risk downtime, performance degradation, and security breaches, all of which can disrupt critical services.

 1. Fault Tolerance